-- 1. For any nation to survive and develop, it has to improve on its teaching and learning of mathematics which is the basis for technological development. - 2.
-It is pertinent for educators to explore the feasibility of using a game format to supplement or even replace the teaching of a variety of subjects. - 3.
-Simulations create a scenario-based environment, where students interact to apply previous knowledge and practical skills to real-world problems, therefore, learning attributes and game mechanics should be designed and incorporated by faculty, specifically with a view to fully integrate these into lesson plans and the learning process as a whole.
+- 1. Learning attributes and game mechanics should be designed and incorporated by faculty, specifically with a view to fully integrate these into lesson plans and the learning process as a whole. - 2.
+For any nation to survive and develop, it has to improve on its teaching and learning of mathematics which is the basis for technological development. - 3.
+It is pertinent for educators to explore the feasibility of using a game format to supplement or even replace the teaching of a variety of subjects.